Skip to main content

 Introduction

 The maritime sector is facing a major challenge.
-While a globally growing economy leads to more demand for transport of goods, the goals from the Paris climate agreement and the subsequent agreement in IMO require a 50% reduction of CO2-emissions from maritime transport by 2050.
+While a globally growing economy leads to more demand for transport of goods, the goals from the Paris climate agreement and the subsequent agreement in IMO require a significant reduction of CO2-emissions from maritime transport by 2050.
 Several parties are working on the development of new fuel types for shipping, such as methanol, hydrogen, ammonia, various biofuels and battery-electric.
 There is great uncertainty about the best option for the short and longer term, and what the best options are for different ship segments.

 • Overall technical and operational: